saferpay/sndbx/texts/inquire.md

 ### Example of a <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Transaction Inquire</a> response for a failed transaction:
 <div class="danger" style="min-height: 75px;">
   <span class="glyphicon glyphicon-remove-sign" style="color: rgb(224, 122, 105);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
-  <p><strong>Important note:</strong> As mentioned before, the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Inquire Interface</a> only works with successful transactions.
+  <p>As mentioned before, the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Inquire">Inquire Interface</a> only works with successful transactions.
 Therefore you'll get the following response, if a transaction was either not completed by the payer, or was not successful.</p>
 </div><br />

  ```json